yhkaplan/presentations/2021/09/19/README.md

 - Older ways and SwiftUI work too
 - You mostly don't need UITableView anymore
 - UICollectionView is _really_ flexible and performant
-- SwiftUI's LazyGrid views are still somewhat lacking in comparison
+- SwiftUI's Grid views are still somewhat lacking in comparison

 ---

 ## References and Miscellaneous

 - Transitions and dynamically changing layout

 ### OSS Examples